How to create an AI

 2. Choose a suitable AI framework

 Your use case and the type of AI that you are building will dictate the framework that you select.
-If you are building an NLP chatbot then you could choose a no-code chatbot building solution like our own Answers product.
+If you are building an NLP chatbot then you could choose a no-code chatbot building solution like our own AI chatbot building platform.
 For more advanced use cases that require GenAI to formulate responses we can also help via our partnership with Azure OpenAI Service.

 For deep learning use cases, popular open-source AI frameworks that provide tools and libraries for creating and training AI models include TensorFlow, PyTorch, and scikit-learn.